 BASIC WIND SPEED, V: Three-second gust speed at 33 ft (10 m) above the ground in Exposure C (see Section 26.7.3) as determined in accordance with Section 26.5.1.
 BUILDING, ENCLOSED: A building that has the total area of openings in each wall, that receives positive external pressure, less than or equal to 4 sg ft (0.37 m2) or 1% of the area of that wall, whichever is smaller.
-This condition is expressed for each wall to the control of th wall by the following equation:
+This condition is expressed for each wall to the declaration of the second of the condition of the second of the wall by the following equation: